Elementary Teacher Preparation Policy

 The state should ensure that new elementary teachers demonstrate sufficient knowledge of the science of reading instruction.
 This goal has been revised since 2017.

 Scientifically Based Reading Instruction—Tests and Standards: Elementary teachers in Georgia are required to pass the Georgia Assessments for the Certification of Educators (GACE) Elementary Education Assessment.
-This test addresses the science of reading and is divided into subtests, but because the reading questions are combined with other English Language arts topics in addition to at least one other core subject, it does not amount to a stand-alone reading test.
+This test does not address the science of reading and therefore does not amount to a stand-alone reading test.

 In its standards for elementary education teacher preparation, Georgia requires teacher preparation programs to address the science of reading.